Text Size Print

 Longwood University has educated Virginia undergraduates since 1839 with graduate education beginning in 1954.
 Longwood is known for its quality graduate programs and quality graduates who are in high demand in education and professional settings.

-Longwood has expanded its graduate offerings that now include Master's degrees in Education, Business Administration, Sociology/Criminal Justice, English, and Communication Sciences and Disorders.
-These five degree majors include 17 degree concentrations, 4 professional endorsement programs, and 1 certificate program.
+Longwood has expanded its graduate offerings that now include Master's degrees in Education; Reading, Literacy & Learning; School Librarianship; Business Administration; Sociology/Criminal Justice & Social Policy, English, and Communication Sciences and Disorders.
+These seven degree majors include 14 degree concentrations, 4 professional endorsement programs, and 1 certificate program.
 Graduate programs are flexibly scheduled with the adult student in mind: evening and weekend classes, locations around the Commonwealth of Virginia, and a growing list of online courses and programs.

 The Master of Science in Education emphasizes field experiences, as well as advanced training, in eleven areas of concentration.
-Offerings include initial licensure programs in Elementary Education, Special Education, and School Library Media, for those without a teacher's license.
-For licensed teachers the master's degree prpgrams pffer the degree and an additional endorsement in Educational Leadership, Algebra & Middle School Mathematics, Elementary & Middle School Mathematics, Literacy and Culture (Reading Specialist/Coach), Music, School Library Media, and Special Education.
+Offerings include initial licensure programs in Elementary Education and Special Education for those without a teacher's license.
+For licensed teachers the master's degree programs offer the degree and an additional endorsement in Educational Leadership, Algebra & Middle School Mathematics, Elementary & Middle School Mathematics, Music, or Special Education.
 The Counselor Education concentration offers five tracks in Community and College Counseling, Mental Health Counseling and School Counseling.
-Courses are offered in many off-campus locations including the Southside Virginia Higher Education Center in South Boston, the Longwood Powhatan Center, and in many school divisions around the state.
+Courses are offered in many off-campus locations including the Southside Virginia Higher Education Center in South Boston, the Longwood Powhatan Center, and in many school divisions around the commonwealth.

 Summer Spanish Language Institutes are offered each summer in places such as Mérida, Venezuela, or Valencia, Spain.